marcin-wosinek/blog/angular-js/handouts.md

 ## To avoid bad practices
 * never touch DOM in controller, service nor filter.
-Directives are the single place where you can play with DOM directely.
+Directives are the single place where you can play with DOM directly.

 ## Recommended uses
 * admin pages